ln-komandur/linux-utils/Convert_2pagePDF_to_1page.md

 mkdir -p $2
 echo "Made sub-directory " $2 " to place output files "

+mkdir -p "$2/sharper"
+echo "Made sub-directory " "$2/sharper" " to place output files "

 for file in *.png
 do
+    echo "Processing - " $file ".
+Removing the background, cropping it, and also sharpening it mogrify -crop 1050x1338+0+45 -path "./$2/sharper" -format png -unsharp 1.5x1 -background '#ffffff' -quality 100% "$file" #Sharpen the image with an unsharp mask operator

-    echo "Removing background on - " $file convert "$file" -threshold $1% "./$2/$file" # Use this command if the file has BW & gray.
-Adjust the threshold value and check done
+    # convert "$file" -threshold $1% "./$2/$file" # Use this command if the file has BW & gray.
+Adjust the threshold value and check
+    # convert "$file" -transparent '#ffcc66' "./$2/$file"  # Use this command if the file has Color.
+This does not use threshold
+    # convert "$file" -crop 1050x1338+0+45 -transparent '#ffcc66' "./$2/$file"  # Use this command if the file has Color.
+This does not use threshold. convert in.png -crop [final-right-x]x[final-right-y]+[crop-left]+[crop-top] out.png
+    # convert "$file" -crop 1050x1338+0+45 "./$2/$file"  # Use this command if the file has Color.
+This does not use threshold. convert in.png -crop [final-right-x]x[final-right-y]+[crop-left]+[crop-top] out.png
+    # mogrify -crop 1050x1338+0+45 -path "./$2/sharper" -format png -unsharp 1.5x1 -background '#ffffff' -quality 100% "./$2/$file" #Sharpen the image with an unsharp mask operator
+done

 ```
 Also use any other means to enhance these png images now to crop, enhance images. e.g. using shotwell, gimp etc.